kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### GitHub Account Details
-Currently, Kobble stores all user data in secret GitHub Gists, under your account.
-Secret gists are not private.
-Stay tuned, because we will soon have support for GitHub public and private repos.  {.left}
+Currently, Kobble stores all user data in GitHub Gists, under your account.
+Gists are not private, and are suitable for content that you want to share. {.left}

+Stay tuned, because we will soon have support for GitHub private repos, which can be used for data that you want to keep private.  {.left}
 :::

 ::: slide